JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 )
 ```

-Input type can also be specified in `attrs` block:
+We can use the `type` parameter which is provided for our convenience, or can use the `attrs` block to specify the input type:

 ```kotlin
 Input(attrs = { type(InputType.Text) })
 ```

-To make it more convenient, `Input` and some other tags like `A`, `Form`, `Img` have extra parameters in the signature,
-so `attrs` block could be skipped.

 ### Text

-`Text` allows to add a text content.
-It doesn't have any parameters:
+The `Text` allows you to add text content to an HTML tag.
+Besides, the text content it represents, it does not have any parameters:

 ```kotlin
 Text("Arbitrary text")
 ```

-To style the text it needs to be wrapped in a container with a style applied:
+If you want to apply styles to text, it needs to be wrapped in a container with a style applied, like a `Span` or `P`:

 ```kotlin
 Span(